nmontalvan03/Note02.md/Note02.md

 pay less when you use more and as aws grows: focuses on the low costs of doing business which results in savings for the economy.

-# AWS modelos de pago: Key Principles
+# AWS payment models: Key Principles

 Three fundamental drivers of cost